voodooEntity/gits/README.md

 - Simple builder based query language (json compatible)
 - Supports multiple parallel storages (factory)
 - Global accessibility of storage index
-- Small dependency footprint (using only my own libraries)
+- No third party dependencies
 - Option to map nested structures at once (json compatible)

 ## About
-<span style="color:#35b9e9">GITS</span> has been developed in order to enable developers to use complex data structures in their golang applications.
+<span style="color:#35b9e9">GITS</span> has been developed in order to enable developers to easily handle complex data structures in their golang applications without having to worry about concurrency.
 Due to the nature of <span style="color:#35b9e9">GITS</span> handling all storage and operations in memory, it allows for very fast processing of large amounts of datasets and structures.
 The library also is designed for multithreading purposes and therefor full concurrency safe.
 While providing a simple  query interface, which probably suits most of the use cases, <span style="color:#35b9e9">GITS</span> also exposes the storage API so the developer can optimize his application without any restrictions.

 ## Use Cases
-The following use cases are example either of applications in which i used GITS or ideas that came to my mind in which using GITS could be beneficial.
+The following use cases are example either applications in which i used GITS or ideas that came to my mind in which using GITS could be beneficial.
 Apart from that, GITS can be used in any environment that can benefit from the features it provides.

 - Corona Dashboard
   - Back in the main phase of corona i created my own dashboard hosting and showing the current infection/etc statistics for countries/states/ and other subnational units.
+A crawler collected information from official sources at an hourly rate and mapped them into the storage.
 This data was fully kept in memory till i hit my servers limits (20gb ~).
 - Webcrawler
   - Due to GITS offering the mapping of data in graph structure, you can create complex networks - in this case websites/pages and the interlinking in between those.
 Due to the index being in memory - lookups for already existing entries and such are very fast.
 - File importer
   - You got a very large XML export with different nested sections and ID relations in between those.
 You can easily use GITS to map the data and than simply retrieve the complete structures for exporting/processing instead of having to use multiple lookups every time.
 - NFT trader
   - GITS was used to keep track of NFT trading transactions and evaluate possible arbitrary trades based on the data kept in memory.
+Since such arbitrary trading is very time sensitive, an in memory storage was optimal.
 - go-cyberbrain
   - A longterm project of myself (which i initially created SlingshotDB for).
 It's a processing/computing framework which allows for self supervising/automated processing of data.